Skip to Content

 DIY scrap fabric pillow with pumpkins for a fall pillow cover rests on the vintage yard sale quilt.

-Finally, the DIY Dollar Store Leaf Wreath I shared earlier was the icing on the cake.
+Finally, the DIY Dollar Store Leaf Wreath I recently shared is the icing on the cake.
 The room is now inviting and warm with pink, brown, and burgundy touches.

 Dollar Tree DIY Leaf Wreath hangs over guest bedroom bed and matches the yard sale quilt.